gracewa/Quotes/README.md

 - Typescript
 ## Setup
 - Clone the project.
-- Run the following command your terminal $ ng serve
+- Run the following command your terminal `ng serve`
 - Load this link on your web browser - http://localhost:4200/

 ## Technologies